-- The Activities Director or Assistant Principal (for extra-curricular activities) will meet with the alleged offender and investigate the violation.
-The Activities Director or Assistant Principal may make a decision immediately if he/she, or any Principal, viewed the violation or if the violation was court established. - 2.
-The Activities Director or Assistant Principal shall notify the student verbally of his/her decision. - 3.
-The Activities Director or Assistant Principal shall give the student and custodial parent/legal guardian written notice of his/her decision, and will clearly define the dates of the suspension.
+- The Activities Director or Assistant Principal (for co-curricular activities) will meet with the alleged offender and investigate the violation.
+The Activities Director or Assistant Principal may make a decision immediately if he/she, or any Principal, viewed the violation or if the violation was court established. - The Activities Director or Assistant Principal shall notify the student verbally of his/her decision. - The Activities Director or Assistant Principal shall give the student and custodial parent/caregiver written notice of his/her decision, and will clearly define the dates of the suspension.